sourcegraph/handbook/content/departments/engineering/dev/process/cloud_processes.md

   - Batch changes
   - Code monitors

-Deleting an organization will also remove all its synced repositories from Sourcegraph.
+Deleting an organization will also remove all its synced repositories from Sourcegraph Cloud.

 ## Closing down an organization locally, on `dotcom` mode